IDontHaveIdea/RandomCoordinate/README.md

 ## Roadmap

-- Enable to specify the additional coordinate type in Maker.
+- Specify the coordinate type in Maker.
 This will permit that the random selection be by coordinate type.